pimutils/khal/doc/source/usage.rst

        returns
        name@mail.com

+   url
+       The URL embeded in the event, otherwise nothing.

    By default, all-day events have no times.
 To see a start and end time anyway simply add `-full` to the end of any template with start/end, for instance `start-time` becomes `start-time-full` and will always show start and end times (instead